- Is Northwestern's MSL Program Right For Me?

 Are there internship opportunities in the MSL Program?

 Yes, MSL students are able to complete internships while in the program.
-For example, some of our students have interned with Northwestern University’s technology transfer office (INVO) and we have established internships with the Rehabilitation Institute of Chicago, and the Office of Sponsored Research at Northwestern, among others.
+For example, some of our students have interned at Ohmx Corporation, Orbitz, the Rehabilitation Institute of Chicago, and in the technology transfer offices of Northwestern University and University of Illinois Chicago.
 The program staff continues to focus attention in this area, and will be expanding internship opportunities in a variety of settings, including industry and firm placements.
 MSL students are eligible to apply for various competitive internships in the Chicagoland area, including internships at other universities and opportunities with the City of Chicago.
 In addition, MSL students are welcome to arrange internships outside of those developed by the program, as long as those internships meet the requirements established by the MSL program.
 Students can complete internships during the spring term of the program, or during the summer term after two semesters in the program.

 What kinds of career services does the MSL program provide for its students?